AxelCHCR/AxelCHCR/README.md

 # 💫 About Me:
-I'm currently studying in Costa Rica Institute of Technology.
+I'm a third-year computer engineering student at Costa Rica Institute of Technology.
 I'm 19 years old and I'm a junior software developer.

 ## 🌐 Socials: